rjohnson2590/backbone-tutorials/Tutorial.md

         defaults : {"value" : 0}
     });

-You might wonder why we&rsquo;re using `defaults` and not just, say, creating a property of Counter called `value` like in the following code
+You might wonder why we're using `defaults` and not just, say, creating a property of Counter called `value` like in the following code

     var Counter = Backbone.Model.extend();
     Counter.prototype.value = 0;

 thus causing any instance of `Counter` to have a property `value` which defaults to 0.
-The basic reason is that we want to use Backbone&rsquo;s *events* to synchronize the model and the view together.
-In order to use Backbone events, we don&rsquo;t want to use the built in syntax for object properties but rather the `.get()` and `.set()` methods instead.
+The basic reason is that we want to use Backbone's *events* to synchronize the model and the view together.
+In order to use Backbone events, we don't want to use the built in syntax for object properties but rather the `.get()` and `.set()` methods instead.

 The next thing we do in our code is make a *view*, which is going to be similar to be very similar to a model with the exception that we need to define its `render` function, which actually generates HTML from the data in the associated model.
-We&rsquo;ve already decided, using our `defaults` property when creating the `Counter` class, that all counters are going to have a property called `value` which holds the value of the counter.
+We've already decided, using our `defaults` property when creating the `Counter` class, that all counters are going to have a property called `value` which holds the value of the counter.

     var CounterView = Backbone.View.extend({
         render: function () {